top of page

 Breath of life

-I often bring attention to my breathing.
+I often bring attention to my breath.
 I observe the rhythm of inhalation and exhalation.
-Breath helps me to be in touch with my body.
-Breath slows down my thinking.
-I breathe in and receive the nectar of love in my heart.
+Conscious breathing helps me stay in touch with my body.
+Breathing slows down my thinking.
+I breathe in and receive the nectar of love into my heart.
 I breathe out and give love from my heart.

 Heart and purpose

 I listen to my heart’s desires.
-My heart-felt spiritual intuition guides me on my life journey.
-I forgive my past, allow change and step by step move courageously towards my highest path of Soul evolution.
+My heartfelt spiritual intuition guides me on my life journey.
+I forgive my past, embrace change, and gradually move courageously towards my highest path of Soul evolution.

 The centre and the field